selimppc/selimppc/README.md

 # Hi, I'm Selim Reza <img src="https://avatars.githubusercontent.com/u/7763876?v=4" width="35px"> 👋

-I am a dedicated Software Engineer with over 10 years of experience in Backend Development and DevOps.
-My expertise includes designing scalable microservices, automating infrastructure with Terraform, and implementing efficient CI/CD pipelines.
-Proficient in Java Spring Boot, Python FastAPI, AWS EKS, and more, I am passionate about building robust systems that drive innovation.
+I am a passionate Software Engineer with over 10 years of experience in backend development, DevOps, and cloud infrastructure.
+My expertise includes building scalable microservices, automating infrastructure with Terraform, and deploying cloud-native solutions on AWS and Kubernetes.
+I thrive on solving complex technical challenges and driving innovative projects.
+Currently open to opportunities in dynamic organizations where I can contribute to impactful systems and grow as a technology leader.

-I thrive in collaborative environments and enjoy tackling complex technical challenges.
-I take pride in guiding and inspiring teams to achieve collective success while continuously refining systems for optimal performance and efficiency.
-Currently seeking opportunities where I can contribute my skills and continue to grow professionally.

 ## 🎓 Education